bartkessels/bartkessels.github.io/_posts/aoc-2022/day-three/2023-04-26-sanitizer.md

 At _step 1_ we sum up the entire length of the string and divide it by two because we know that each rucksack has only two compartments.
 At _step 2_ and _step 3_ we retrieve the compartments by retrieving the substring of the entire rucksack.

-At _step 2_ we start the substring at index 0 until the compartmentSize - 1.
-We need to add the -1 because the rucksack is 0 indexed.
-So for a string of 10 characters, the half would be 5.
-But the fifth element lives on the 4th index.
+At _step 2_ we start the substring at index 0 up until the compartmentSize.
+Because the substring `endIndex` parameter is exclusive [(Jetbrains, n.d.)](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/substring.html), we can threat it as if it's a 1-based index.
+At step 3, we take the rest of the string with the compartmentSize as the `startIndex`.
+Because the `startIndex` is inclusive [(Jetbrains, n.d.)](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/substring.html), we don't need to subtract or add anything.
-Because we subtract one from the compartmentSize for our first compartment, we don't need to do anything subtractions while retrieving the second compartment at _step 3_.

 Which will finally give us the data model we designed in the previous chapter.